Jamazi4/bimcat/node-notes.md

 - enabled node menu buttons when not in node navigation
 - ctrl-c not working in input fields
 - no capital letters in string input
-- copied group node destroys connections if they are copied with it

 Runtime:

+- ctrl-z and ctrl-shift-r
 - cache node outputs
 - now runtime has liveNodeIds - need to use this to store nodes output so eval doesn't go through the same node couple of times
 - pick reference from 3D
-- fill polygon node (triangulate)

 UI:

+- expose var (so it's adjustable in the browser) and dynamic props
 - highlight wrong links - at least to wrong input type will be easy - then also eval errors
 - lock node menu buttons
 - color picker in output node
 - addNode menu to have search - and display under right click
-- ctrl-z and ctrl-shift-r
+- regions with color and name (SVG)
 - measure tool
-- expose var (so it's adjustable in the browser) and dynamic props

 Nodes:

-a. easy
+A. Easy

+- pset/psetKeyValue
+- string
+- concatenate string/cast num to string

+- preview value

+- add origin to transform node (and in transform object type)!
 - triangulate linestring (w/ holes?)
-- apply transform
+- apply transform (add origin to transform opt arg)
 - get length/get area/get volume

 - get normal
 - normalize

-- add origin to transform node (and in transform object type)!
-- pset/psetKeyValue
-- filter - faces by normal, edges by length (maybe dir) verts by bool?
-- math min/max/calmp
+- math min/max/clamp
 - bigger than/smaller than or/and

-- concatenate string/cast num to string
+- string operations

-b. hard
+B. Hard

+- forEach (points/edges/faces) - example usage:
+  - outputs:
+    - merged,
+    - index,
+    - elements
+  - inputs:
+    - linestring/mesh,
-- boolean operations
+    - processed,
+    - mode(select: linestring, mesh, face, edge, point)
+  - element and/or index => some processing => processed

 - pick from 3D
+- mirror
+- boolean mesh operations
 - solidify
 - subdivide?
-- if block
+- function node

-done:
+Done:

+- copied group node destroys connections if they are copied with it
 - delete component doesn't delete node project?
 - copy component doesn't copy node project
 - earcut doesn't work for completely vertical polygons